JayZenith/tunnl_interpreter/README.md

 # Interpreter

-An imperative, expression-based language built in C++.
+A language built in C++.
 Features a tokenizer, recursive-descent parser, and a tree-walking interpreter with an interactive REPL.

 ## Features
 * REPL for live code execution